Hamburg City Park ⇒ Nature & Relaxation in the Heart of the City

 Lying Dog (Ludwig Wilhelm Wichmann) Bronze sculpture of a lying dog, originally a grave decoration Ludwig Wilhelm Wichmann

-Diana on the Hind (Georg Wrba) Bronze sculpture of a Diana on a hind, created in 1910 Georg Wrba
+Diana on the Deer (Georg Wrba) Bronze sculpture of Diana on a deer, created in 1910.
+Georg Wrba

-Heinrich Heine Monument (Hugo Lederer) Bronze sculpture honoring the poet Heinrich Heine, erected in 1913 and later melted down but replaced by a new creation Hugo Lederer
+Heinrich Heine Memorial (Hugo Lederer) Bronze sculpture in honor of the poet Heinrich Heine, erected in 1913 and later melted down, but replaced by a new creation Hugo Lederer

-Bowl (Hugo Lederer) 1912 Kunststein bowl, a gift to the Stadtpark Hugo Lederer
+Bowl (Hugo Lederer) Art stone bowl from 1912, a gift to the city park Hugo Lederer

-In addition to cultural and nature-related attractions, the city park offers numerous opportunities for sports activities.
+In addition to cultural and nature-related attractions, the city park offers numerous opportunities for sporting activities.

 Diverse Routes for Jogging and Cycling